stavroskasidis/BlazorContextMenu/README.md

 ### 0.12
 >- Updated to Blazor 0.9.0
 >- Changed event handlers to the new `EventCallback<>`.
 As a consequence the following handlers are no longer needed and they are removed: `ClickAsync`, `EnabledHandlerAsync`, `VisibleHandlerAsync`
+>- Fixed menu display position when it doesn't fit on screen
 >- The `Click` handler has been renamed to `OnClick` to keep consistency with the framework/suggested event names
 >- The `MenuItemClickEventArgs` class has been renamed to the more appropriate `ItemClickEventArgs`
 >- The `EnabledHandler` and `VisibleHandler` parameters have been removed and replaced with the new `OnAppearing` event handler